Buenos Aires, the vibrant capital of Argentina, is a city where the passage of time is painted in the colors of its seasons. Here, the

-> Futbol is a passion for Argentines, you could almost say a religion.
+Futbol is a passion for Argentines, you could almost say a religion.

-> Unfortunately, due to the acts of violence that occurred between the barrabravas of the different teams, the supporters of the visiting club are not allowed in the local tournaments.
-There are also many control systems, so often getting a ticket to watch a game becomes an odyssey.
+Unfortunately, due to the acts of violence that occurred between the barrabravas of the different teams, the supporters of the visiting club are not allowed in the local tournaments.

-> 13) Albergues transitorios
+13) Albergues transitorios

-> As you can imagine, the rush hour of these hotels is Friday and Saturday night, where many times you have to wait for a room to be released.
-In telos that are located in downtown areas, they are also very popular at lunchtime or at the end of the workday, around 6pm.
+As you can imagine, the rush hour of these hotels is Friday and Saturday night, where many times you have to wait for a room to be released.
+In ‘telos’ that are located in downtown areas, they are also very popular at lunchtime or at the end of the workday, around 6pm.

 Of course, if you would like to visit some of these “telos”, following the 13° recommendation of the things to do in Buenos Aires, you’ll need someone else to join you 😛